 To associate an overlay segment with a bridge profile, edit the settings of the segment and click on Set under Edge Bridges.

-Click on Add Edge Bridge and select the profile created in Step-5.
-Also, select the bridge transport zone which we created earlier.
+Click on the Add Edge Bridge and select the profile created in Step 5.
+Also, select the bridge transport zone that you created earlier.

 Specify the VNI to VLAN mapping: This is where we map an overlay segment with the VLAN that exists on the physical network.
 Since my App-LS corresponds to VLAN 201, I have entered the same under VLAN.